Alligators and lumberjacks

 “When performing a long and complex task, and when you are utterly immersed in secondary and tertiary unexpected tangential subtasks, it’s easy to lose sight of the initial objective.
 This sort of distraction can be particularly problematic if the all-consuming subtask or sub-subtask is not, after all, particularly vital to the original, primary goal, but ends up sucking up time and resources (out of all proportion to its actual importance) only because it seems so urgent.”

-For many leaders this is really stressful as the decision to do one thing rather than something else is rarely cut and dry.
+For many leaders, this is stressful.
+Deciding to do one thing over another is rarely straightforward.
 The complexity of today’s environment and the constantly changing context in which we seek to do business demands a different level of thinking and a mindset that is at least equal to the wicked problems that we encounter.
-Trying to analyse everything to identify what is the absolute priority before making a decision can mean that by the time you have done that the priority analysis you’ve made is no longer valid.
-This scientific Tayloristic approach is broken and we now live in a world of VUCA and complex relationships, transformation rather than transaction.

-What does this mean for a leadership team seeking to navigate these turbulent waters?
-Well I think you have to hold many things lightly while also testing and acting on the issues which you believe are most important.
-Doing nothing is not an option, that is paralysis.
-Acting on everything is denying the complex connected nature of the business ecosystem.
-Everything in your system is connected, so being agile and responsive is most important.
 Individual leaders and also leadership teams must be able to handle the adaptive nature of today and tomorrow’s changes.
 This demands leaders to be well connected to their people, good at listening and questioning and able to lift themselves out of the weeds and see the wider system.
 They need to inspire people and also uncover and address conflict and things which create anxiety for their people.

 So, think of yourself and your leadership team as lumberjacks, arm yourself with chainsaws, do the training to use them and get out there on the log jam and start the real work!